dclark3774/AWS_AZURE_CLIENT/README.md

 For this repository, ensure that the AXC F 2152 has an internet connection.

+Download the nodescript.sh script to your PC, and using WINSCP copy the file to the /opt/plcnext/ folder of the PLCNext.

 Below explains the additional files needed for the code to function properly.
 ============================================================================
 AWS: